Paralegal

 Qualifications

-The paralegal profession is unregulated and this means there's no fixed entry requirements.
+The paralegal profession is unregulated, which means there's no fixed entry requirements.
 However, competition for jobs is fierce and so you're more likely to be successful if you have either a related legal qualification or some paralegal work experience.

-For example, solicitors' firms sometimes prefer to recruit law graduates and they get many applications from graduates with a law degree who see being a paralegal as a way to become a solicitor or barrister.
-However, many employers favour applicants who have completed a vocational course that taught the practicalities of legal work.
+Solicitors' firms sometimes prefer to recruit law graduates and receive many applications from graduates who want to work as paralegals to gain qualifying work experience (QWE) to become a solicitor or to build experience before training to become a barrister.
+However, applicants who have completed a vocational course that teaches the practicalities of legal work are also valued by employers.

-You can also to move into paralegal work from other related occupations such as legal secretary.
+You can also to move into paralegal work from other related occupations such as legal secretary or legal assistant.

 Skills